Conflicts of interest

-A conflict of interest is a set of circumstances by which a reasonable person would consider that an individual’s ability to apply judgement or act, in the context of delivering, commissioning, or assuring taxpayer funded health and care services is, or could be, impaired by another interest they hold.
+A conflict of interest is a set of circumstances by which a reasonable person would consider that an individual's ability to apply judgment or act, in the context of delivering, commissioning, or assuring taxpayer-funded health and care services is, or could be, impaired by another interest they hold.

 A conflict of interest may be:

 - Actual - there is a material conflict between one or more interests.

 - Potential - there is the possibility of a material conflict between one or more interests in the future.

 Staff may hold interests for which they cannot see potential conflict.
 However, caution is always advisable because others may see it differently.
 It will be important to exercise judgment and to declare such interests where there is otherwise a risk of the imputation of improper conduct.
 The perception of interest can be as damaging as an actual conflict of interest.